Frequently Asked Questions about Independent Living

 Leisure Networks has a network of people who may be looking to live with someone just like you.
 We are unable to facilitate negotiations between housemates, however we are more than happy to notify your networks if you have expressed an interest in living with someone, so that they can assist you to have these conversations.

-Our Empower Escapes program can also support two or more people who will be moving in together to experience overnight stays in the community prior to moving into their own home.
+Our Thrive program can also support two or more people who will be moving in together to experience overnight stays in the community prior to moving into their own home.
 We have found that this provides an opportunity for each housemate to become comfortable sharing their space with someone else and develops trust amongst the group which improves the overall transition process.

 Got more questions?